 The 1969 movie Paint Your Wagon is a bizarre musical starring several non-musical, tough guy actors, including Clint Eastwood and Lee Marvin.
 The story is about two men who share a wife in a Wild West mining town.
 The vocal performances are chez tragic.

 “If you are really the daughter of Acronus …” Kronos Quartet?

 The Kronos Quartet is an orchestral string group.
 They tour extensively and promote new and contemporary classical music from around the world.

 A Current Affair was a TV “news” show that aired from 1986-1996.
 It specialized in celebrity gossip, lurid sex scandals, and other socially redeeming topics.
 It was hosted for the first four years by Maury Povich and then by Maureen O’Boyle.

 Hm.
-Okay, let’s see, a super ball, and a half a peanut, and a kite string, and a carpenter’s saw.
+Okay, let’s see now, there's a super ball, and half a peanut, and a length of kite string, and a carpenter’s saw.

 Super Ball is a trademarked brand name owned by the Wham-O toy company.
 The ball is an incredibly bouncy synthetic rubber compound invented by Norman Stingley in 1964.

 MacGyver was a TV series that aired from 1985-1992.
 It starred Richard Dean Anderson in the title role as a secret agent who always managed to rig up a scientific gizmo to get himself out of whatever predicament he was in.